-The last thing Revlon (or any rational borrower in its shoes) would want to do is to pay them off at face value.
-To be sure, Revlon possessed a contractual option to repay the loans early at face value, and at least according to the court, a reasonable lender receiving the unannounced transfer would have inferred the option was being exercised.
-But Revlon's option was so far out of the money by mid-202095 that no rational party would even consider exercising it.
-Even if Revlon had wished to cash out existing term lenders in August 2020, it would have been far cheaper to buy their notes in the secondary market, enjoying an approximate 60% discount to face value.
-Given that the lenders here had no immediate right to payment, and that their claims traded at a steep market discount, it is difficult to fathom why Revlon would suddenly decide to pull the liquidation trigger in a patently cost-maximizing way.
-600
+money by mid-2020136 that no rational party would even consider exercising it.
+Even if Revlon had wished to cash out existing term lenders in August 2020, it would have been far cheaper to buy their notes in the secondary market, enjoying an approximate 60% discount to face value.137 Given that the lenders here had no immediate right to payment, and that their claims traded at a steep market discount, it is difficult to fathom why Revlon would suddenly decide to pull the liquidation trigger in a patently cost-maximizing way.138 d.
+Synthesis